Research activities in the speech therapy group of a kindergarten

 (words backwards)

-“Fedot, but not the one”, “I don’t see ..., but vice versa”, “The third (4-5) is superfluous
+“Fedot, but not that one”, “I don’t see..., but on the contrary”, “The third (4-5) is extra

-9. Bridge games.
+9. Bridge Games.”

 Selection of intermediate words for a gradual transition from one

-antipode to another (heat-warm-cold)
+antipode to another (heat - warmth - cold)

 10. Grammar games: